 According to the AICPA, the CPA exam is scored on a curved scale of 0 – 99.
-Everyone knows that you need a score of 75 or more to pass the CPA exam, but what does that mean and how do you score that?
+Everyone knows that you need a score of 75 or more to pass and become a Certified Public Accountant, but what does that mean and how do you score that?

-No one really understands how the CPA exam is scored and what these grades even mean.
+No one really understands their CPA exam score and what these grades even mean.
 Does that mean 75 percent or 75 points?
 Is the CPA exam graded on a curve?
 These are all great questions.

 Let’s take a look at how the AICPA scores the CPA exam and what you need to do in order to pass.